Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-While you’ll obviously pay for this service, you may make valuable savings in administration time – and fleet companies often have the buying power to negotiate discounts for you on purchase price, fuel or servicing.
+While you'll pay for this service, you may make valuable savings in administration time and fleet companies often have the buying power to negotiate discounts for you on purchase price, fuel or servicing.

 Business loans are often more economical than other forms of car finance, although rates and supplementary charges do vary widely and it’s important to compare the full cost of the loan, not just the advertised interest rate.
-Be wary, too, of hidden costs and restrictive terms and conditions.

-Pro's | Con's |
+Pros | Cons |

 ---|---|